Therapy Services

 Waitlist enquiry

-My clinical caseload is currently at capacity and my waitlist spans four to six months.
+My clinical caseload is currently at capacity and my waiting time for new clients is between two and four months.

 There are other great alternatives.
 Rather than delay therapy for yourself, please consider exploring the below options: